schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 At this point we are starting to get a good understanding of how movement can be achieved with the mBot.
 In the next part of this crash course we are going to handle a very important programming concept: the loop.

+### Questions

+1.How can we make the mBot turn left?

+A. We use a combination of move blocks

+**B. We use a move block and check the first attribute to "turn left"**

+C. We use a move block and check the second attribute to "turn left"

+D. We use a "turn right" block with a negative speed value

+2.How can we describe a variable?

+A.

+B.

+C.

+D.